 If you don’t achieve a mark of 75 your Dalyell coordinator will arrange to meet with you to discuss the circumstances.
 This may result in you being removed from the Dalyell stream.
 If you are removed from the Dalyell stream your completed Dalyell units will still count towards fulfilling your degree requirements as elective units of study, and your enrolment in your course will not be at risk.

 If you are removed from the Dalyell stream and have already completed at least 6 credit points of Dalyell units, you will not be required to complete 6 credit points of Open Learning Environment units (OLE units).
 If you are removed from the Dalyell stream because you did not maintain the CSAM requirement, you will not be permitted to re-enter.

 In some cases, you may experience genuine extenuating circumstances that mean you're unable to maintain the mark required to remain in the Dalyell stream.
 If you find yourself in this situation, you may be able to outline your circumstances and demonstrate reasons why you should remain in the stream.

 Extenuating circumstances include situations unforeseeable and beyond your reasonable control, such as unexpected, serious or long-term illness or misadventure impacting your ability to engage appropriately with your studies.
 Extenuating circumstances don’t include the demands of employers, pressure of employment or time devoted to non-University activities, unless these instances are relevant to serious ill health or misadventure.

 You may experience extenuating circumstances despite accessing the appropriate support systems available at the University and resulting adjustments, for example special consideration and arrangements or Inclusion and Disability Services.

-If you feel that your performance was significantly affected by extenuating circumstances you should contact your Faculty Dalyell Lead to make an appointment as soon as possible.
+If you feel that your performance in the Dalyell stream was significantly affected by extenuating circumstances, you should make an appointment with your Dalyell faculty lead as soon as possible.
 You'll need to provide any supporting documents that demonstrate your circumstances.